Published: 22nd October 2021, last edit: 15th September 2023

 Tip!
 No need to be hungry during class!

 You don’t have time for cooking or just don’t feel like it?
-Then the cafeterias ran by the Studierendenwerk are your new best friend!
+Then the ran by the Studierendenwerk are your new best friend!
 In addition to the cafeterias, there are several cafes and bistros located at the different campus locations that will make sure you don’t have to go hungry.
-The cafeteria menus can be found online so always know what to expect.
+The cafeterias can be found online so always know what to expect. cafeteria menus

 As you can see, TU Darmstadt campus life is exciting and there is lots to see!
 No matter which part of campus you’ll spend time on: We hope you’re comfortable!